Brady, Bucs beat Seahawks 21-16 in historic Germany game

+He says Sunday at a raucous Allianz Arena is right up there.

+”That was one of the great football experiences that I’ve ever had,” the seven-time Super Bowl champion said. ”It says a lot for 23 years in the league.”

-MUNICH (AP)Tom Brady stayed undefeated abroad by throwing two touchdown passes to help the Tampa Bay Buccaneers beat the Seattle Seahawks 21-16 on Sunday in the first regular-season game played in Germany.
+Brady stayed undefeated abroad by throwing two touchdown passes to help the Tampa Bay Buccaneers beat the Seattle Seahawks 21-16 in the first regular-season game played in Germany.

 Brady connected with Julio Jones and Chris Godwin on scoring passes and Leonard Fournette ran one in as the Bucs (5-5) improved to .500 and snapped Seattle’s four-game winning streak.